Sylvia is dedicated and passionate about inspiring and empowering you to cook and eat well using fresh local seasonal produce.

 Improve your life to a new level of good health, enjoyment and happiness in the kitchen.

-Sylvia is a passionate self-taught chef, qualified food and wine tutor, recipe developer and writer with 40 years experience in restaurants, catering and teaching cooking classes.
+Sylvia is a passionate self-taught chef, qualified food and wine tutor, recipe developer and writer with over 40 years experience in restaurants, catering and teaching cooking classes.
 She is also a keen gardener and ‘Culinary Alchemist’ (read developer of culinary creativeness) with a love of food and cooking since she was a little girl of two years old.

 For many years she has been assisting people to achieve their full potential in the kitchen by teaching cooking skills that have transformed their lives for the better forever.
 Read the many reviews from happy students and guests here.